davekelly63/CCS_CodeBuilder/README.md

 The external compiler tool can be run by either pressing Ctrl-Shift-b, or pressing F1 and search for CCS Build

+The build tool performs the actual compilation, so set this up first for the main file or project to be compiled.

+If there are build errors, double clicking on the error in the build tool messages will select the line in VS Code (provided VS Code has been set as the editor).

 ![Screenshot](screenshots/Screenshot.png)

 ## Requirements